Prion84/courses/bookings/README.txt

 4. How many nights do hotels of different types book on average?

-5. Sometimes the type of room received by the client (assigned_room_type) differs from the one originally booked (reserved_room_type).
+5. Sometimes the type of room received by the client differs from the one originally booked.
 How many such observations were found in the dataset?

 6. What month was the most successful booking in 2016?
 Did the most popular month change in 2017?